 Can I take my child out of school to home school?

-Because homeschooling is legal in all 50 states, parents are legally allowed to take their child out of traditional (public or private) school for any reason to homeschool them.
+Because homeschooling is legal in all 50 states, parents are legally allowed to take their child out of traditional private or public school for any reason to homeschool them.
 The most important thing that you need to do is to understand your state’s homeschooling laws.
 Every state has different homeschool laws, so what is true for one state may not necessarily be true for another state.

-DON’T MISS THIS BECAUSE IT WILL GIVE YOU MORE DETAIL ON HOW TO START HOMESCHOOLING:
+DON’T MISS THESE FOR MORE DETAIL ON HOW TO START HOMESCHOOLING:

 How do I transition to homeschool?

-If you take your child out of school to homeschool, there are some important first steps you need to take:
+If you take your child out of school to homeschool, there are some important steps to take for midyear homeschooling and how to start homeschooling today:

 - File any transfer paperwork (if required).

-- Create an open line of communication with your kids and understand what they want to learn.
+- Create an open line of communication with your kids and understand how they feel about transferring to home school.

 - Start with a unit study.